open-rust-initiative/rk8s/README.md

-# rk8s
+# Rk8s - A Kubernetes Distribution with Rust

-A deploy tool helps you set up a working kubernetes cluster in just a few steps.
+For now, we are woking on a deploy tool helps you set up a working kubernetes cluster in just a few steps.

 ## Usage